RikkiGibson/DreamPotato/README.md

 Button mapping is done by editing a json file by hand for now.
 Eventually a proper button mapping UI would be desirable of course.

 `"SourceKey"`/`"SourceButton"` means the key/button on your keyboard/gamepad you want to use. `TargetButton` means the emulated VMU button or emulator command you want to perform.
 See [Keys](https://docs.monogame.net/api/Microsoft.Xna.Framework.Input.Keys.html#fields) and [Buttons](https://docs.monogame.net/api/Microsoft.Xna.Framework.Input.Buttons.html) for source key/button names.
 See [enum VmuButton](src/DreamPotato.MonoGame/Configuration.cs) for target button names.

+Additional configuration options include:
+- `AutoInitializeDate`: bool, default true.
+If true, skips the startup beep and date setup, and uses your computer's clock to initialize the VMU's clock.
+Specify false if you want to use the date setup sequence as you would when installing batteries with real hardware.
+- `AnyButtonWakesFromSleep`: bool, default true.
+If true, any button will wake the VMU from sleep.
+If false, only the sleep button will do that.

 ## Building